 LogicMonitor can detect and alert on events recorded in most Windows Event logs.
 An EventSource must be defined to match the characteristics of an event in order to trigger an alert.
 When a collector detects an event that matches an EventSource, the event will trigger an alert and escalate according to the alert rules defined.

-Note: LogicMonitor's default Windows EventSources have a filter that only alerts on Error and Critical level events.
+Note: LogicMonitor’s pre-built Windows Event Log EventSources have filters that restrict alerting to error and critical level events.

 You can use the ##FILTEREDEVENTS## token to filter event Ids based on the value of the FILTEREDEVENTS property set at the device, device group, or global level.
 Consider the following EventSource filters: